The Borel monadic theory of order is decidable

-Our next aim is to show that over the reals, all quantifiers can be reduced to quantifiers over sets satisfying a certain uniformity condition or over Cantor sets (\cref{shelahres}). \begin{definition} Let $X\subseteq\R$ be locally closed, $P$ be a coloring of $X$ and $k$ be a sequence of surjections.
-We call $P$ $k$-\textbf{uniform} if the following equivalent conditions hold: \begin{tfae} \item for any two nonempty convex $I,J\subseteq X$ without endpoints we have $\pTh_k(I,P)=\pTh_k(J,P)$; \item there are a dense $D\subseteq X$ and types $p,q$ such that for all $a,b\in D$ we have $\pTh_k(\ointer{a,b},P)=p$ and $\Th(\set a,P)=q$. \end{tfae} \end{definition} \begin{proof} For (i)$\implies$(ii), let $D$ be an arbitrary nonempty color and note that $D$ is dense.
-Suppose (ii) holds and let $I,J$ be nonempty convex without endpoints.
-Since $D$ is dense, there are strictly increasing $\Z$-indexed sequences $(a_n)_n,(b_n)_n$ in $D$ with $a_{-n}\to\inf I,a_n\to\sup I,b_{-n}\to\inf J,b_n\to\sup J$.
+Our next aim is to show that over the reals, we can reduce to quantifying over Cantor sets and quantifying over sets satisfying a certain uniformity condition (\cref{shelahres}). \begin{proposition}\cite[Lemma 5.3]{shelahord} Let $X\subseteq\R$ be locally closed, $P$ be a $\mc B$-labeling of $X$ and $k$ be a sequence of surjections.
+The following conditions are equivalent \begin{tfae} \item all nonempty relatively convex $I,J\subseteq X$ without endpoints satisfy $\pTh_k(I,P)=\pTh_k(J,P)$; \item there are a dense $D\subseteq X$ and types $p,q$ such that all $a,b\in D$ satisfy $\pTh_k(\ointer{a,b},P)=p$ and $\Th(\set a,P)=q$. \end{tfae} \end{proposition} \begin{proof} Assuming (i), let $D$ be a nonempty fiber of $P$.
+Since every nonempty relatively convex subset has the same type as $X$ and this type guarantees an element of $D$ in any realization, the set $D$ is dense.
+Suppose that (ii) holds and let $I,J$ be nonempty convex without endpoints.
+Since $D$ is dense, there are strictly increasing sequences $(a_n)_{n\in\Z},(b_n)_{n\in\Z}$ in $D$ with $a_{-n}\to\inf I,a_n\to\sup I,b_{-n}\to\inf J,b_n\to\sup J$ as $n\to\infty$.
 Thus